top of page

 Q: Is home hosting compulsory?

-As this is a true exchange we do rely on families hosting an international student for a minimum of two four-month periods over an 18month timeframe.
+As this is a true exchange we do rely on families hosting an international student for a minimum of three months.
 This is a great way to see first-hand our programme and to be involved either before or after your student leaves.
 This is a very rewarding way to be involved with your student's exchange!

 Q: Can I choose which country I go to?